 The main reason why someone would want to purchase this monitor is its outstanding color gamut.
 This display covers 100% of the sRGB spectrum providing color representation that is extremely accurate.
 If you’re a photographer or video producer you know just how important this is.
 If your monitor is off, all of your work will be off as well.
 You can also look at this awesome Dell vs HP shootout for even more in depth info on all of this.

 I think that this is a really unique feature that is hard to find.
 This monitor will allow you to connect multiple computers and switch between them effortlessly with a single keyboard and mouse.
 Digital professionals often have a desktop and a laptop computer they use, depending on whether they are in the office or out in the field.
 Being able to connect your laptop to your monitor, keyboard, and mouse quickly and easily at the office is an important time-saving feature.
+If you want to save even more, you can check out some other affordable laptops under $350 here.

 PIP and PBP